What we know about the fatal ICE shooting in Minneapolis

 In his news conference Wednesday, Frey had a blunt message to federal immigration officers, "get the f*** out of Minneapolis."

 "They are not here to cause safety in this city.
 What they are doing is not to provide safety in America.
-What they are doing is causing chaos and distrust," he said.
+What they are doing is causing chaos and distrust," the mayor said.

 About 1,500 ICE Enforcement and Removal Operations agents and 650 Homeland Security Investigations agents have been deployed to the Twin Cities in recent weeks, CBS News has learned, an increase 15 times the normal ICE presence in the region.